Why Dental Offices Lose Patients (And How to Win Them Back)

 If you're losing 15-30% of patients every year, you're leaving $100,000-$500,000 on the table.
 The fix isn't more Google Ads or insurance partnerships—it's a systematic retention process that keeps patients coming back.

 Try Trellis free for 14 days and see how automated follow-ups turn one-time patients into loyal regulars.
 No credit card required.
+Subscribe after and you're covered by a 30-day money-back guarantee—44 days of zero risk total.

 Start Your Free Trial →